 25th June 2019 in the evening – Venue setup & dress rehearsal

 26th June 2019 in the morning – Graduate Acceleration Showcase

 Overview of the programme:

-Building on from the last fifteen years of SETsquared staging their annual Showcase, the Partnership will host their first Graduate Acceleration Showcase on 26th June at Deloitte in Holborn.
+Building on from the last fifteen years of SETsquared staging their annual Showcase, the Partnership will host their first Graduate Acceleration Showcase on 26th June at Deloitte.

 The showcase will be an opportunity to bring together the best graduate start-ups from across our five SETsquared partner Universities, and collectively celebrate some of the most amazing entrepreneurial talents of our graduates.

 The event is designed to link graduate entrepreneurs to support resources and help them develop connections with potential investors, mentors, and the larger business community.

 This showcase is a culmination of a 5-month programme to hone each graduate company’s pitch and provide significant promotion within the investor and wider start-up ecosystem, both nationally and internationally, as well as the corporate and media community.